 They don’t fit the corporate culture: last, but not least, maybe the most difficult thing to fix.
 Promoting open communication is crucial if you want to retain employees.

 How big is the Great Resignation?

 It has the potential to become big, but it’s not something we haven’t experienced before.
 The highest rates seem to be among mid-career workers—people between 30 and 45 years old record the most significant increase in the resignation rate.

-This percentage significantly increased in 2020 and 2021 by 20%.
 When it comes to particular sectors, the health care and tech industries have experienced the biggest decline of workers.
 More specifically, people working in these fields were more likely to experience burnout due to increased workloads.